-- a.
-On College property; or - b.
-Off College property if: - 1.
-The conduct was in connection with a College or College-recognized program or activity; or - 2.
+- On College property; or - 2.
+Off College property if: - a.
+The conduct was in connection with a College or College-recognized program or activity; or - b.
 The conduct may have the effect of creating a hostile environment for a member of the College community.